16 ways to boost ecommerce customer engagement

 6. Cross-sell based on customer interest

 While shopping on Amazon or other ecommerce platforms, you may have noticed a 'Frequently bought together' or 'Customers who bought this also bought' section at the bottom of product pages.
-This isn't only a very effective cross-selling strategy—if done right, your customers will even find it more convenient shopping from you since they don't have to search for every item on their list.
+This isn't only a very effective cross-selling strategy—if done right, your customers will even find it more convenient shopping from you since they don't have to search for every item on their list, or may even like the idea of discovering products they don't know they need.

 7. Display customer reviews for social proof